 You also have to remember that the tax benefit of holding a mortgage declines over time.
 Interest payments drop as you pay off your loan.
 Principle increases, interest decreases – that’s called amortization.
 When you’re retired, your itemized deductions may be so small, including your mortgage interest amount, that you may not even get the tax benefit.

 Finally, if you choose to take the home equity loan route to help in retirement, you should know that you can only deduct interest on home equity debt of up to $100,000 ($50,000 if you’re married and file separately).

 Rule #5: Pay me now or pay me later

 You must pay the mortgage.
-Do you want it to come out of your cash flow while you’re working or out of your savings in retirement?
+Do you want it to come out of your cash flow while working or out of your savings in retirement?
 Pick your poison.
-In retirement, there isn’t much wiggle room if there’s an emergency.
+There isn’t much wiggle room in retirement if there’s an emergency.

 It comes down to you.
 Many people would rather have a root canal than debt.
 If you can sleep better at night knowing you have no debt, then, by all means, pay it off early.

 Unlocking the asset

 I touched on it earlier that although I don’t want you to look at your home as an investment, it is an asset that can help you later in life.
 The fact is most people, especially those who live in a larger home, will not, and possibly cannot, maintain a home or property of that size as they age.
 Even if you don’t live in an extravagant home, you may want to downsize or move to a retirement community.

 If you have a home without a mortgage, the equity can be used to fund that downsize, hopefully with some leftovers.
 It provides a valuable option that you won’t have if you carry a mortgage into retirement.